8pins/RANC_NEW_ARC/README.md

 # RANC New Architecture
 Testing new [RANC](https://github.com/UA-RCL/RANC/tree/master) architecture of its CORE.

 This project includes 2 simulation runs of 2 RANC Core networks.
-The first run is `single_core_sim`, which includes a core with new architecture and an output bus, to verify the behavior of the RTL code of all components in the core.
-The second one is `5cores_MNIST`, which is a 5-core network to classify MNIST pictures of handwritten digits.
+The first run is `single_core_sim` or `1x1`, which includes a core with new architecture and an output bus, to verify the behavior of the RTL code of all components in the core.
+The second one is `3x2`, which is a 5-core network to classify MNIST pictures of handwritten digits.
 ## Dir structure
 Common data include `.tcl` scripts in `constraint_sources` and Verilog cord in `rtl_source/new_core`.